 Restrictions on Rewards

-Cobranded store credit cards lets you earn rewards on all purchases and more on that stores purchases, but may still allow you to only use your rewards in that store.
+Cobranded store credit cards let you earn rewards on all purchases and more on that store's purchases, but may still allow you to only use your rewards in that store.

-Store credit cards don’t have APR perks like 0% interest free period.
+Store credit cards don’t have APR perks like 0 percent interest-free period.
 What you might find instead, particularly in stores that sell big-ticket items, is a deferred interest promotion.
-With deferred interest you must pay the balance before the promotion period ends to avoid being charged interest.
+With deferred interest, you must pay the balance before the promotion period ends to avoid being charged interest.
 Otherwise, if any of the balance remains, you’ll get hit with backdated interest for the entire promotional period.
-With a true 0% interest rate promotion, you’ll only be charged interest on the balance that remains after the promotion period ends.
+With a true 0 percent interest rate promotion, you’ll only be charged interest on the balance that remains after the promotion period ends.

 Store credit cards usually have low credit limits, at least to start with.
 It’s not uncommon for cardholders to be approved for a $300 or $500 initial credit limit on a store credit card.
 A credit limit that low is easy to max out in a single day, especially if you've received a credit card from your favorite store.
 That’s not to say that you’ll automatically be approved for a higher credit limit with a general purpose credit card, but it’s just more likely than with a store credit card.

 Impact To Your Credit History